Blightmud/Blightmud/resources/help/lua_triggers.md

 ## Creating a Trigger
 ***blight:add_trigger(regex, options, callback) -> id***

+Triggers will by default match against a clean line of text (ansi escapes removed) so you don't have to account for this when you are writing regexps.

 - `regex`    The regular expression to match the server output against.
 - `options`  A table of options (see `Trigger Options` below)
 - `callback` The Lua function that gets called when a match is found.